-I refused to cover the England final and semi final.
-Recently I have heard so many freelance operators who had been physically assaulted or their kit damaged so I took the tough decision to fill my time with corporate work instead.
+In 2021 I refused to cover the England final and semi final.
+I have heard so many freelance operators who had been physically assaulted or their kit damaged so I took the tough decision to fill my time with corporate work instead.

 I turned away maybe 5 or 6 shifts.
 I wasn't that worried for my safety but more the equipment damage.

 Unlike staff Camera Operator's we have to pay to replace any damaged kit.
 The downtime costs us money as well.

 A freelance cameraman friend was covering the semi final and an England fan tried to grab his camera from him.

 He had asked the broadcaster several times for a security presence and they decided not to supply one.
 It left him feeling vulnerable.
 Should he have refused the shift?

 EXAMPLE ONE - RICHARD PERRY - BBC NEWS

 Cameraman Richard Perry told me his viewfinder was broken at the Wembley EURO final last week by an England fan.

 He also sent me the image below.
 This was taken when he was attacked by Tommy Robinson supporters during a live hit into the BBC's News at One.
 The idiot waving the light stand narrowly missed his face.